ButterflyMX physical access control system

 This is where logical access control comes in.

+Logical access control takes physical access control to the next level: requiring identity authorization to restrict property access.
 In other words, logical access control requires you to use something you know to gain entry, like a PIN code or password.
-In contrast, a system that relies strictly on physical access requires you to use something you have, like a key or fob.
+In contrast, a system that relies strictly on physical access requires you to use a physical credential, like a key or fob.
+However, some systems require both logical and physical credentials.

 Blending logical & physical access control